zhangyichi2008/windows_exporter/docs/collector.smtp.md

 ## Flags

-### `--collector.smtp.server-include`
+### `--collector.smtp.server-whitelist`

-If given, a virtual SMTP server needs to match the include regexp in order for the corresponding metrics to be reported.
+If given, a virtual SMTP server needs to match the whitelist regexp in order for the corresponding metrics to be reported.

-### `--collector.smtp.server-exclude`
+### `--collector.smtp.server-blacklist`

-If given, a virtual SMTP server needs to *not* match the exclude regexp in order for the corresponding metrics to be reported.
+If given, a virtual SMTP server needs to *not* match the blacklist regexp in order for the corresponding metrics to be reported.

 ## Metrics